Cryogenic Microwave Whispering Gallery Mode Spectroscopy of Paramagnetic Impurities in High-Purity Crystalline LiF: Main Results and Discussions

-During certain manufacturing processes of pure LiF, impurities such as vanadium and cobalt, both possessing a nuclear spin of $I = 7/2$, are unavoidably introduced into the sample at low concentrations \cite{anbinder1973spectrographic}.
+During Czochralski crystal growth, trace impurities such as vanadium and cobalt—both possessing a nuclear spin of $I = 7/2$—can be unintentionally incorporated into the sample at low concentrations.
+A well-documented case of this occurs in the growth of GaAs, where vanadium originating from a boron nitride crucible was found to contaminate the crystal \cite{brandt1985identification}.
 The most general form of vanadium crystal field distortion in LiF is orthorhombic \cite{chan1970electron}.
-Therefore, the Hamiltonian in equation~(\ref{eq:genspinham2}) was used to simulate the spin system.
+Therefore, the Hamiltonian in equation~(\ref{eq:spin_ham_arborient}) was used to simulate the spin system.
 This Hamiltonian was diagonalized to obtain the energy levels and corresponding EPR spectra, which are represented by the dashed lines in Figure~\ref{fig:spin_transitions_rotations}.
 Forbidden transitions can be filtered out using equation~(\ref{eq:probability}).
-The parameters $g$, $E$, $D$, and $A$ were treated as free parameters to fit the simulated spectra to the interaction points observed in the spectroscopy.
+The parameters $g$, $E$, $D$, and $A$ were treated as free variables to fit the simulated spectra to the interaction points observed in the experimental data.
+The resulting $\mathbf{D}$ tensor was then rotated into its principal axis frame (see Figure~\ref{fig:orthorhombic_distortion} for the orientation of the $\mathbf{D}$ tensor for all impurities relative to the laboratory frame).
 The best-fit values, along with those reported in \cite{chan1971electron}, are listed in Table~\ref{tab:parameter_values}.

-Note that the parameter values determined from this ESR experiment differ significantly from those reported in \cite{chan1971electron}.
-Although large deviations in these parameters for the same host and impurity system are uncommon, fundamental differences in the defect environment and crystal geometry relative to the applied magnetic field in ESR spectroscopy may account for such discrepancies.
-For example, different charge compensation mechanisms, such as the substitution of V$^{2+}$ for Li$^{+}$, which introduces a net $+1$ charge, may be compensated by F$^{-}$ vacancies, Li$^{+}$ interstitials, or nearby impurity ions such as OH$^{-}$ or O$^{2-}$ \cite{watkins1959electron}.
-These mechanisms can distort the crystal lattice in different ways, altering the local symmetry—which affects the $g$-tensor and zero-field splitting parameters, and/or the covalency, which influences the hyperfine coupling constant.
-It is also possible that the LiF sample used in this study consists of multiple domains with slightly different orientations due to non-ideal fabrication conditions, such as uneven cooling or mechanical strain, a phenomenon known as mosaicity \cite{poole1967electron}.
+Note that some of the parameter values obtained in this ESR experiment differ slightly from those reported in~\cite{chan1971electron}.
+These discrepancies may arise from fundamental differences in the defect environment and crystal geometry relative to the applied magnetic field in ESR spectroscopy.
+For example, different charge compensation mechanisms—such as the substitution of V$^{2+}$ for Li$^{+}$, which introduces a net $+1$ charge—may be compensated by F$^{-}$ vacancies, Li$^{+}$ interstitials, or nearby impurity ions such as OH$^{-}$ or O$^{2-}$~\cite{watkins1959electron}.
+These mechanisms can distort the crystal lattice in various ways, modifying the local symmetry and thereby affecting the $g$-tensor and zero-field splitting parameters, and/or altering the covalency, which in turn influences the hyperfine coupling constant.

 Interaction points arising from unidentified impurities were also observed in the experiment.
 In Figure~\ref{fig:spin_transitions_rotations}, these are plotted as blue squares.
 The blue solid lines in Figure~\ref{fig:spin_transitions_rotations} represent the fitted spectrum obtained by applying the model in equation~(\ref{eq:red_square_model}) to the blue square data points.
 This spectrum is labeled with ``X'' to indicate that the impurity type is unknown.
 Here, $S = 3/2$ and $I = 0$.
 The best-fit parameter values determined from this model are summarized in the last section of Table~\ref{tab:parameter_values}.